metagenomics/denbi-nanopore-training/docs/read_qc/FastQC.rst

 Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
 Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into separate reads.
 Porechop performs thorough alignments to effectively find adapters, even at low sequence identity::

   cd ~/workdir
-  porechop -i ~/workdir/basecall/basecall.fastq.gz -t 14 -v 2 -o ~/workdir/basecall/basecall_trimmed.fastq > porechop.log
+  porechop -i ~/workdir/basecall/basecall.fastq.gz -t 14 -v 2 -o ~/workdir/basecall/basecall_trimmed.fastq.gz > porechop.log

 Let's inspect the log file::

-  cat porechop.log | more
+  more porechop.log

 So here, the following adapters were found and trimmed of in 16,500 of 20,051 cases::